facephi/sdk-mobile-documentation/docs/ios/Mobile_SDK.md

 ---

 ## 9. SDK Customization

+### 9.1 Overriding assets

+Customization can be made by overriding the SDK's assets.
+Each component uses common and specific assets such as colors, images, fonts, animations,...
+Those assets are retrieved using a known key.
+This keys are specified in each of the component's customization section.

+This means that if the App where the SDK is integrated has a color asset named `sdkPrimaryColor`, then the SDK will use it as its primary color instead of the default.

+### 9.2 Using Themes

 Customization is done using a component class called Theme**_Component_**Manager.
 Where **_Component_** must be replaced with the desired component.